From Neck to Head: Bio-Impedance Sensing for Head Pose Estimation: Introduction

 To address this gap, we propose a novel approach using bio-impedance sensing.
 Our method is fundamentally distinct from and more efficient than the existing Electrical Impedance Tomography (EIT) in pose/gesture estimation study \cite{zhang2015tomo,zhang2016advancing,kyu2024eitpose}.
 Whereas EIT aims to reconstruct a full internal conductivity image using complex hardware (often 8+ electrodes) and computationally intensive algorithms, and the pose/gesture is extracted from large number measurements of time-domain information (current and voltage) due to the complex EIT measurement protocol \cite{dimas2024advances}, for example, there are 40 channels in EITPose \cite{kyu2024eitpose}, we argue that this is unnecessary for the head pose estimation.
 Instead, our system bypasses imaging entirely.
 We use a simpler five-electrode configuration (one common electrode generates stimuli and four measurement channels) to directly measure frequency-domain impedance features (magnitude and phase).
 The measured impedance is influenced by several factors, including the composition of underlying tissues (e.g., muscle, fat, and skin) \cite{sanchez2017electrical}, the geometry and spacing of the electrodes\cite{briko2021determination}, and the orientation of muscle fibers or structural deformation \cite{stupin2021bioimpedance}.
 This non-tomographic approach allows us to robustly track both dynamic and static poses with significantly reduced hardware and algorithmic complexity.

-We proposed the NeckSense: a lightweight necklace integrating soft, dry, and reusable electrodes for comfortable, continuous wear.
-The hardware is paired with a transformer-based deep learning framework, Imp2Head, which maps the raw impedance signals to 3D head pose.
-Critically, our model incorporates anatomical constraints, such as natural joint limits, to ensure its predictions are physically plausible and robust.
-To validate NeckSense's performance in realistic conditions, we conducted a user study (N=7).
-The protocol was specifically designed to capture a diverse and representative range of motions found in naturalistic scenarios like conversation and AR/VR interaction, rather than limiting participants to scripted gestures.
-We used a state-of-the-art vision-based model for ground-truth labeling.
-Our system achieved a mean per-vertex error of 25.9 mm, a result comparable to the vision-based system's own inherent error, demonstrating that the Necksense is a competitive alternative.
+We present NeckSense, a lightweight necklace with soft, dry, reusable electrodes for comfortable, continuous wear.
+Paired with a transformer-based model, Imp2Head, it maps raw impedance signals to 3D head pose while incorporating anatomical constraints to ensure physically plausible predictions.
+To evaluate performance, we conducted a user study (N=7) using naturalistic motion scenarios like conversation and AR/VR interaction, with ground truth from a state-of-the-art vision-based model.
+NeckSense achieved a mean per-vertex error of 25.9 mm, comparable to the vision system’s own error, demonstrating it as a competitive alternative.